edmdc-turing-student-projects/tic-tac-toe-game/README.md

 I created a counter to keep track of the times the checks ran t failure.
 I played the game to different draw scenarios, keeping in mind that there are a set number of turns per game, but many paths to a draw.
 After seeing that most often, the check ran a number of 39 times, I was able to code in a condition to restart the game if these scenarios were reached.

 In drawing out the logic, I realized the limitations of pseudocode and the advantages of drawing out the different paths in paper.
 I believe it made the difference it gathering together a game plan, no pun intented, to approch this project.

+###Working with local storage:

+// Interjecting this loop proved tricker than I initially thought, mainly due to the fact that at the heart of them I used the current game board a (global variable in our script) to create the rendering.
+I wanted to display the previous wins without employing our game board variable.
+I just had to figure out where in the function chain I could define a local variable to house our current winning game board and pass that around as an argument.
+This would allow me to interchange the winning game board array for each of our winning arrays.